-After years of debilitating “mystery illness” symptoms that mainstream medicine couldn’t help, I was fortunate to discover Homeopathic Medicine.
-While drugs had only made me sicker, I recovered completely and permanently with homeopathy.
+After years of debilitating mystery illness symptoms that mainstream medicine couldn’t help, I was fortunate to discover Homeopathy.
+While drugs had only made me sicker, I completely and permanently recovered with homeopathic medicine.

 Americans are the sickest and unhappiest citizens in the developed world, with the highest health care costs, so we’re obviously doing something wrong.
 I am especially concerned about our children, who face a dismal future of chronic illness and neurological challenges if we don’t act now.

-Our body was divinely designed to keep us balanced and healthy, but in today’s toxic, chaotic world, it desperately needs our help.
-My blog was created to show you how we can change sick-care back to health care.
-I’m on a mission to:
+Our body is designed to keep us balanced and healthy, but in today’s toxic, stress-filled world, it desperately needs our help.
+I’m on a mission to change sick-care back to health care and hope to accomplish 3 things through my blog:

 1. Dispel Myths about Diet and Health